awslabs/aws-icons-for-plantuml/README.md

 <pre><code>!includeurl https://raw.githubusercontent.com/awslabs/aws-icons-for-plantuml/<b>v3.0</b>/dist/AWSCommon.puml
 </code></pre>
-This references the latest *GitHun release* version of the referenced file  from GitHub when an Internet connection is available.
+This references the latest *GitHub release* version of the referenced file  from GitHub when an Internet connection is available.
 You can also use the *master* branch by replacing `v3.0` (or which ever version you are using) with `master`.

 All examples reference *master* and are designed with the most recent files.
 For consistency of UML diagrams when referencing the files directly via GitHub and not generated locally, it is recommended to use a specific release version.